Jabiullah/Java-20-Day-Challenge/README.md

 - **Code:**
   - [Linked List Implementation](https://github.com/Jabiullah/Java-20-Days-Challenge/tree/master/src/linked_list_week_1)
 - **Summary:**
-  - Implemented a basic singly linked list from scratch, understanding how nodes are linked together and practising operations such as insertion and deletion.
+  - Implemented a basic singly linked list from scratch, understanding how nodes are linked together and practicing operations such as insertion and deletion.
   - Implemented a solution that involves reversing the second half of the list and comparing it with the first half.

 ### Day 4 - Stack